 In the work environment we live in, we do spend more than half of our waking hours at the workplace.
 In reality, most of us interact much more with our colleagues than with our families!
 It is said that you become like the five people you spend most of your time with.
 To this, we would add that your happiness too, depends on how well you manage your relationships with these people.

 At the workplace, our peers can be our biggest support or sometimes be a cause of discomfort, depending on the quality of interactions we have with them.
-How?
-Consider this.

 Peers tend to be in a similar boat as ours.
 Often, they come from a similar background and even the same degree of experience, with the same specialist knowledge that we do.
 This leads to a natural connection and more sharing.

 Since they are also working with similar work variants, there is a natural understanding of each others’ challenges and issues.
 Both professionally and personally.